rcazzara/seldovia/_people/Nutbeem_Alice_Larsen.md

 that and a little old-fashioned radio with a dial on it.
 We both know exactly what that radio looked like and the alarm clock next to it.

-And we’d sit there and have coffee at her house with her and just loved bein’ up there.
-And to this day, Loretta and I always talk about goin’ to Alice’s and being able to spend time there.
+And weâ€™d sit there and have coffee at her house with her and just loved beinâ€™ up there.
+And to this day, Loretta and I always talk about goinâ€™ to Aliceâ€™s and being able to spend time there.

 Eventually, she got a bathroom in her home.
 That was nice -- nice for her.
-But she loved to garden, and she’d just bring in soil because she didn’t have the best soil up there.
-So she’d bring it in, and she’d work it, and put fertilizer in it.
+But she loved to garden, and sheâ€™d just bring in soil because she didnâ€™t have the best soil up there.
+So sheâ€™d bring it in, and sheâ€™d work it, and put fertilizer in it.

 There was a dairy farm up the slough, and so she would bring manure and